cgs-ets/moodle-local_announcements/README.md

  - ccgroupid → the id of the group to include in the announcement recipients.
 Comma-separated for multiple.

 ### Capabilities
 - local/announcements:post → Given to editing teachers, managers, and coursecreators by default in their courses.
 - local/announcements:administer → Checked in various functions across the system to allow admin users to do basically anything.
 - local/announcements:auditor → Allows users to view all announcements in the system
 - local/announcements:emergencyannouncer → Allows users to send immediate (forcesend) announcements without moderation.
 - local/announcements:unmoderatedannouncer → Allows users to post announcements without moderation.

+### Settings pages
+Besides the global settings, administrators have access to a number of custom settings pages.
+- /local/announcements/settings/audiencetypes.php
+- /local/announcements/settings/ccgroups.php
+- /local/announcements/settings/impersonators.php
+- /local/announcements/settings/moderatorassistants.php
+- /local/announcements/settings/privileges.php